Andrew Chatto: Chatto & Windus

-When Hotten died suddenly in 1873, Chatto bought the firm from Hotten's widow for £25,000 with money from the Poet William Edward Windus (1828–1910) who became his partner in Chatto & Windus.
-While Windus provide the finance, he was not an active partner, living for some of the time on the Isle of Man.
-Windus probably knew Chatto from when Hotten had published his first volume of verse in 1871.
+Hotten died suddenly in 1873, and Chatto bought the firm from his widow for £25,000.
+The money came from William Edward Windus (1828–1910), the partnership being therefore named Chatto & Windus.
+Windus was a silent partner, leaving the business decisions to Chatto and living for some of the time on the Isle of Man.
+The two men had probably met when Hotten published Windus's first volume of verse in 1871.